 40% of people say they network more online than in person, but it wouldn’t surprise us if this statistic rises with the increasing popularity of using Zoom and other tools to host virtual networking events - it’s easy, it’s convenient, and most importantly it’s safe!

 1. Personal Connection is Key

-If you’re ready to dive in head first with networking, there’s something you need to remember - personal connection is key!
+If you’re ready to dive in head-first with networking, there’s something you need to remember - a personal connection is key!
 You’ll struggle to find a business that hasn’t been affected at all by the pandemic, so it’s imperative that you’re empathetic while speaking to others.